x

 "Jesse Williams tried to commit the perfect murder, and he got pretty close," Mikkelsen said.

 Police learned Belonga was supposed to be picking her son in Lake Charles, Louisiana, and her phone pinged to show it was in Zavalla, which is in the direction of her destination.
-The officer said that didn't seem suspicious at the time, and he decided to not make forced entry into the apartment.
+Police didn't think it was suspicious at the time.

 Before You Leave, Check This Out